isomerpages/edb-ostln/_about-us/Our Vision & Mission.md

 # Our Mission
 To lead and inspire Singapore in Space to safeguard and progress our interests.

-# OSTIn's mandate
+# OSTIn's Mandate
 OSTIn is Singapore's national space office responsible for:

-a) nurturing the development of space technology capabilities to serve national imperatives;
+1. nurturing the development of space technology capabilities to serve national imperatives;

-b) growing a globally competitive space industry in Singapore;
+2. growing a globally competitive space industry in Singapore;

-c) fostering an enabling regulatory environment for Singapore's space activities;
+3. fostering an enabling regulatory environment for Singapore's space activities;

-d) expanding international partnerships and contributing to strengthening the international governance regime for space activities;
+4. expanding international partnerships and contributing to strengthening the international governance regime for space activities;

-e) supporting the development of talent for Singapore's space sector and future workforce.
+5.  supporting the development of talent for Singapore's space sector and future workforce.